GildedPleb/eslint-config-current-thing/README.md

 Presently, there are three options: `disable`, `override`, and `threshold`.

+For `disable` and `override` a few configs will have internal configs or overrides, for instance `shopify` has a config for `esnext`, `react`, and others.
+These can be targeted via adding a secondary namespace, ie, `@shopify/eslint-plugin/jest` (all lowercase, but look up in the source def for exact targets).

 #### `disable`

 To disable the entirety of a particular config, that config must be named via its package name, like so: